hassonor/devops-knowledge/Genral_Knowledge/Kafka/Producers/02_KAKFA_PRODUCERS_WRITING.md

 * If Kafka returned an error, `onCompletion()` will have a nonnull exception.
 Here we "handle" it by printing, but production code will probably have more robust error handling functions.

+### Configuring Producers

+___

+#### `client.id`

+`client.id` is a logical identifier for the client and the application it is used in.
+This can be any string and will be used by the brokers to identify messages sent from the client.
+It is used in logging and metrics and for quotas.

+#### `acks`

+The `acks` parameter controls hos many partition replicas must receive the record before the producer can consider the writing successful.
+This option has a significant impact on the durability of written messages.

+1. `acks=0`: The producer will not wait for a reply from the broker before assuming the message was sent successfully.
+   This means that if something goes wrong and the broker does not receive the message, the producer will not know about it, and the message will be lost, However, because the producer is not waiting for any response from the server, it can send messages as fast as the network will support, so this setting can be used to achieve very high throughput.
+2. `acks=1`: The producer will receive a success response from the broker the moment the leader replica receives the message.
+   If the message can't be written to the leader (e.g., if the leader creased and a new leader was not elected yet), the producer will receive an error response and can retry sending the message, avoiding potential loss of data.
+   The message can still get lost if the leader crashes and the latest messages were not yet replicated to the new leader.
+3. `acks=all`: The producer will receive a success response from the broker once all in sync replicas receive the message.
+   This is the safest mode
+   since you can make sure more than one broker has the message and that the message will survive even in case of a crash.
+   However, the latency we be even higher from `acks=1`, since we will be waiting for more than just one broker to receive the message.